 All language lessons taught at Loyola are provided by specialist language teachers.

-Boys are taught German on a weekly basis by Frau Wilson and topics include colours, numbers, days of the week, months, introducing oneself, courtesy phrases, short conversations, food, family and German customs and traditions throughout the year.
+Boys are taught Spanish on a weekly basis by Signora Kellaway and topics include colours, numbers, days of the week, months, introducing oneself, courtesy phrases, short conversations, food, family and Spanish customs and traditions throughout the year.

 As part of Loyola's Gifted and Talented programme, Latin is taught in a small group to those pupils in Figures and Rudiments who have demonstrated a natural flair for languages.
 Latin is taught by Mrs Pereira.